anovos/anovos-docs/docs/api/data_transformer/geospatial.md

 def reverse_geocoding(idf, lat_col, long_col):
     """
-    Reverse the input latitude and longitude of a given DataFrame into address Parameters
+    This function reverses the input latitude and longitude of a given DataFrame into address Parameters
     ----------
     idf